 Various temporal patterns, activations, dissipations and phase changes appear in kits of parts that are used to construct models of muscular movements and related images (such as feelings and perceptions).
-A kit of parts is a collection of paradigmatic device designs that embody certain principles.
-Distinct principles operate in various kits and parts that are used in constructions.
+A kit of parts is a collection of devices that embody certain principles.
+Distinct and different principles operate in various kits and parts that are used in constructions.

-In this project, kits of parts grow from primal pulsers into Quad Net (QN) devices, which have a collective character.
-A collective device is constructed from "Quad Net," a square array of thousands of interconnected elemental pulsational devices in a sheet of elastic material that models neuronal tissue.
+In this project, kits of parts are developed from individual primal pulsers into Quad Net devices that have a collective character.
+A collective device - e.g., the Toroidal Quad Net ("TQN") in the previous figure, is constructed from "Quad Net," a square array of hundreds or thousands of interconnected elemental pulsational devices in a sheet of elastic material that models neuronal tissue.
 Elastic materials can be stretched and connected into shapes of a cylinder or torus.
 A chief feature of QN is potential production of multiple possible patterns of pulsations.
-However, only one actual pattern can be produced during a cycle.
+However, only one actual pattern can be produced during each cycle.
 I suggest that cylindrical engineered organisms that move like worms or eels can be built from QN devices.

 Anticipated sensory-motor modules built from kits of parts produce images and movements.
 In cyclical operations of QN modules, balance is first established and then lost during a phase change - and finally balance is restored, ready for another round.
 During each phase change in such a module, a flicker of an image is generated and a muscular movement is selected.
 In an anticipated model for preening of a bird, modules operate like vertebrae.
 A goal of designs is to show how an image of an itch referred to an active location on the skin surface can select ongoing actual movements of the spine, with a "beak" at the end that touches the skin at the active location.
 A similar design would model movements of an animal's eye that bring the eye to focus on an "edge of an object" that is located in a visual field.
-Further possible designs suggest a more general activity of locating objects in a "world" and reaching for them.
+Further possible designs in this line suggest a more general activity of locating objects in a "world" and reaching for them.

 Other designs would model movements of "stop on red; go on green" that are based in memory.
-Each cycle of operations generates a perceived image, red or green, that is located at a "traffic light" in the external environment and matches that image with one reconstructed from memory; a change in matchings in detached time triggers processes that switch movements of the body in actual time.
+Each cycle of operations both generates a perceived image, red or green, that is located at a "traffic light" in the external environment and also matches that image with one reconstructed from memory; a change in matchings in detached time triggers processes that switch movements of the body in actual time.
 During repetitive activity in imagination, a delicate balance is first held in one way and then shifted to the other way - with resulting movement of a balanced body that is equally ready to stay or to move.

 II.
-Actual Time, Detached Time and Mimed Time Paradigms of Conserved Energy Summary of part II.
+Actual Time, Detached Time and Mimed Time Paradigms of Conserved Energy

+Summary of part II.

-Standard physics paradigms are developed into variant forms.
+In part II, standard physics paradigms are developed into variant forms.
 Discussions aim at specific conclusions and bypass mathematical details.
 Paradigms discussed in part II present features that are then reconstructed in new paradigms of Virtual Energy Thermodynamics (VET) discussed in part III.